Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 How the Soap Works Year-Round

 Turmeric and kojic acid may help regulate pigment: Both ingredients work on the enzyme that makes dark spots.
-This works the same whether it's hot or cold outside.
+This works the same whether it is hot or cold outside.

-Why seasons matter: Summer sun triggers more pigment.
+Why seasons matter: Summer sun triggers more pigment production.
 Winter dryness can irritate skin.
 Your supporting products protect against these seasonal challenges.

 Summer Routine: Sun Protection Focus